 I will teach you an efficient way to generate unique combinations from multiple columns or lists.
 You will find two methods to produce all possible item combinations from several columns.

-You can find the video tutorial below, or if you would rather read then continue below.
-So what is a crossjoin?
+You can find the video tutorial below, or if you would rather read it, then continue below.
+So, what is a crossjoin?

 1. What is a Crossjoin?

 A cross join is a join type that returns the Cartesian product of rows from the tables in the join.
 It’s when you combine all the rows from one table with all the rows from another table.
 You can think of it like a big multiplication table.

 There are a few situations where a crossjoin can be super useful.
 Some situations where a crossjoin can be useful are:

 - You prepare your dataset for certain look-ups for budgeting templates.
 You need all combinations of products and locations.

 - You want to prepare a row-level security list.
 For admins, you want to repeat their email for each of the Properties they should have access to.

 - When you want to create a big data set for testing or training a cross-join easily creates a large quantity of data

 - One is when you want to create a big list of all possible combinations of two things.